ianfboldea/vanilla-js-projects/README.md

    - Custom built http library based on AJAX and the XMLHttpRequest object in javascript.
 Oldschool-ish.
 Completed through a course on Udemy by Brad Traversy
 9. Chuck Norris Joke Generator
    - Joke generator based on using an actual API through AJAX and the XMLHttpRequest object in javascript.
 Also Oldschool-ish.
 Completed through a course on Udemy by Brad Traversy
+10. Easy HTTP XHR
+    - Custom built http library based on Fetch API in vanilla javascript.
+Completed through a course on Udemy by Brad Traversy